gisliany/DataScience/README.md

 We’ll learnt to scrape multiple web pages with Python using BeautifulSoup and requests libraries.
 One group project was developed with web scraping:

 * Gender Gap between employees of UFRN (https://github.com/adrianabenicio/WebScraping)

+## Thirteenth Class

+In this class, we explored a specific machine learning technique called k-nearest neighbors.

+The exercises and their solutions are written in the notebook files contained in `Lesson 13` folder.